 The Bisons Student Care Plan includes the following activities and services.

 - Frequent Care Checks.
-When a student is in self-isolation, the student care coordinator will check in with the student on a regular basis to ascertain the student’s wellbeing and identify and help with any needs.
-Students are required to meet with the student care coordinator as requested throughout the quarantine period.
+When a student is in self-isolation/quarantine, the student care coordinator will check in with the student on a regular basis to ascertain the student’s wellbeing and identify and help with any needs.
+Students are required to meet with the student care coordinator as requested throughout the isolation/quarantine period.
 This enables us to not only care for the student but also serve as a conduit for any specific communication needs with other parts of the institution with the student that can be helpful.

 - Personal Items and Assistance.
-Residence life staff will provide students in on-campus self-isolation with additional support to retrieve personal items from the student’s dorm room, provide additional food supplies and continue to be available to the student throughout the quarantine period for any additional needs.
+Residence life staff will provide students in on-campus self-isolation/quarantine with additional support to retrieve personal items from the student’s dorm room, provide additional food supplies and continue to be available to the student throughout the quarantine period for any additional needs.

 - Food Service.
-Sodexo will provide meals for students in COVID-19 self-isolation in an on-campus facility with safe meal delivery options to specified locations.
+Sodexo will provide meals for students in COVID-19 self-isolation/quarantine in an on-campus facility with safe meal delivery options to specified locations.
 For more information, please review the Dining on Campus in the Now and New Normal.

 - Exercise/Outside Access.
 Exercise and access to outdoor space is important for all of us and especially for those in a self-isolation period.
 We recognize the importance of providing this activity in a safe and scheduled way to those students who are in a period of self-isolation on campus.
 The director of campus recreation will provide a fitness plan that is conducive to the student’s quarantined space and that includes examples of exercises to complete while in self-isolation.
 In addition, students in on-campus self-isolation will have daily safe and scheduled opportunities to be outdoors while maintaining a safe distance from others within the campus community.